eric-mc2/eric-mc2-cv/content/projects/dnc-effect.md

 ridership to *increase* due to the DNC.
 This is because the Democratic coalition generally lives in urban areas, supports "green" policy, government spending, etc.

-I don't really have a stake in whether Democrats in general use transit or not, but I like this setup for a few reasons:
+***Disclaimer***: I don't really have a stake in whether Democrats in general use transit or not, but I like this setup for a few reasons:

 - if *NO* effect is found, that is also interesting
     - it suggests a gap between talk and action in the Democratic leadership
-    - (usually null results are boring)
+    - (in most experiments null results are boring)
 - the premise is kinda click-baity
 - if the setup is not statistically valid, I can practice demonstrating that too
-    - (poorly tested statistics can have lasting effects on society)
+    - (poorly tested statistics can have lasting effects on society!)

 # The data